glanzkaiser/glanzshamzs/README.md

 | Name | Details |
 | -------------     | ------------- |
 | ODE               | Will check and simulate
-| Kratos            | Will check and simulate and see the different between Chrono
+| Kratos            | Rebuild to add all applications, simulate and see the different between Chrono
 | Project Chrono    | (On Progress) Compile stop at 91% but Demos Run Fine
 | PyBullet          | Will check and simulate
 | Tokamak           | Can't be installed with premake -> Learn to create demo with the headers (.h)
+| Trilinos          | Learn to configure and build it
+| oneMKL            | Install it after Trilinos

 ## Links
 https://api.projectchrono.org/tutorial_install_project.html